helium/helium-packet-router/.github/ISSUE_TEMPLATE/missing-data.md

 - Device EUI (if applicable)

 **⚠️ DO NOT POST**
-- BOTH device's  APP EUI / DEV EUI
+- BOTH device's AppEUI or DevEUI
 - Device session keys (NwkSKey)
 - Device addresses
 - Wallet info